malramsay64/personal_site/content/post/ideas/failure_of_epic_proportions.md

 In concert with a major release, the software I use for running my simulations, Hoomd, changed how it handled these systems from the first method to the second.
+In getting my simulations to work with the updated version of hoomd, I had to manually enter a moment of inertia which I calculated for particle being a point mass of 1, yet I made no changes to the masses, which meant that the rigid body only had a mass of 1 instead of 3.
 At the time I didn't completely understand the changes that were made, assuming everything was the same, only I didn't actually check.
-Because of not checking that

-Introduction
-- Failure
-    - we don't talk about it enough
-- this is not a data issue, it is an issue of testing
-- Not a complete failure, since a week later I am basically where I was before this started

-Problem definition
-- what went wrong
-    - incorrect mass of particles
-    - also less importantly incorrect center-of-mass
-- why that matters
-    - key result is the relationship between rotations and translations
-    - rotations assumed mass of 3, mass was actually 1
-    - this mistake built this result into the simulations
-        - it is not that the results themselves are completely wrong
-        - a lack of a control group
-            - you built this into your simulations, why would this apply to other simulations
+By not actually checking or testing that the simulations were behaving as intended I spent the next two years of my PhD characterising the behaviour of the wrong control experiment.
+I think it is fairly likely that I will observe very similar results with the intended simulation, however I need the data to back that hypothesis up.

+## The solution

+Somewhat similarly to the problem that put me put me in this position in the first place, I can just redefine the molecules in my simulations now knowing the proper method of doing so and re-run all my simulations.
+Looking back on that initial change, I realise that the main issue was not that a part of simulation infrastructure changed, it was that I had no structured method of testing that the simulations are working; that is, they haven't changed.

+A common tool for the prevention of change, particularly in the software development space, is the use of automated testing.
+This is a suite of tests ensuring the functionality of all parts of the codebase, from checking the return value of a small function, to ensuring the application works as a whole.

 Problem Solution
 - Re-define all the quantities in my simulations